-To B.V. in the little yellow lemon, Thanks for a tour of the campus.
+Sleeping Beauty Love, To B.V.
+In the little yellow lemon, Thanks for a tour of the campus.
 Krash Kars Sister and Co.
+Well, here it is, your own personal.
+It's only the beginning.

 Don't forget: Student Union Pompom sale for UCLA game 50 cents at dining RED HEADS -Tonight's the night!
 Come to Keenan Conference Room at 7:00 p.m.
-The Red-heeded League is bern!
-[P.S.
-Ye [P.S.
-You may bring a friend who is red at Can Bill Berry crank occounts and pick strawberries at the same time?
+The Red-headed League is berni (P.S.
+Yo (P.S.
+You may bring a friend who is red at heart.)
+Can Bill Berry crank occonuts and pick strawberries at the same time?
 Find out Friday at 9 in 107 Keenan.
 Kate - You're in.
 Red.